Best wireless headphones under $50 in 2023

 ANC can struggle with certain frequencies

-Tozo is one of the greats for budget headphones, so the NC2 are right at home by default.
-What makes them stand out, though, is the active noise cancelation (ANC).
-It's reliable in a very bang-for-your-buck kind of way, meaning it won't match the performance of more premium earbuds capable of canceling outside noise, but the effect is certainly still there.
+Tozo is one of the greats for budget headphones, so the NC7 stand out largely because of how reliable the active noise cancelation (ANC) is in a very bang-for-your-buck kind of way.
+It won't match the performance of more premium earbuds capable of canceling outside noise, but the effect is certainly still there.
 It strangely does a little better with varying frequencies while inconsistent with low-frequency droning sounds, like an engine or fan.

 Their signature sound veers toward bass, and it's immediately obvious that the highs and mids take a backseat to maintain that skew.
-That's great if you like listening to genres that need help on the low end, though it's unfortunate you don't have a way to tweak the sound using an equalizer on a supporting app.
+That's great if you like listening to genres that need help on the low end, but you can always tweak the sound using the equalizer in the Tozo app.

-Battery life is pretty respectable at up to eight hours per charge, with the case giving you an extra three charges.
-This is with ANC on, where you essentially have no option to turn it off.
+Battery life is more than respectable, with Tozo claiming a ridiculous 18 hours per charge.
+That won't happen but with ANC on, you could crack 10 hours at moderate volume levels.
+The case is also packed, giving you an extra three charges.
 Fully charge the case in less than two hours via USB-C, or lay it down on a Qi-enabled wireless charging pad to cut out all wires entirely.

 Woman wearing the Sony Sony WH-CH510 headphones.